benlmyers/swiftui-particles/README.md

 - Several new preset entries
 - View modifier improvements, like `.burst(if:)` or `.emits(...)`

+Until full release, including Particles in production code is not recommended.

 ## Performance

 Particles can support the use of thousands of entities when compiled in **Release** scheme.
 As more modifiers and entities are added, `ParticleSystem`'s frame rate will lower.